jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/classifying.rst

            return classify(iToken, lObjects)
        return iToken

-The detect function searches for the keyword :code:`architecture` in the token list.
+The :code:`detect` function searches for the keyword :code:`architecture` in the token list.
 If this keyword is found then it calls the :code:`classify` function.

 The :code:`classify` function: